by RancherMan ~

 Sprinkler systems are a great way to keep your yard looking good.
 But they are one of the biggest wastes of water in the residential home.
 Get to know how your system works.

-Many of these monitors also have freeze sensors as well to keep you from turning your sidewalk into the local skating rink.
+Many of these monitors also have freeze sensors as well to keep you from turning your sidewalk into the local skating rink when the temperatures drop.

 Most importantly, keep a check on the heads.
 One bad head can waste hundreds of gallons per cycle.